Personal Data Protection Policy

 The Company must decide whether to perform the Data Protection Impact Assessment for each data processing activity according to the Data Protection Impact Assessment Guidelines .

-At the time of collection or before collecting personal data for any kind of processing activities including but not limited to selling products, services, or marketing activities, the Data Protection Officer is responsible to properly inform data subjects of the following: the types of personal data collected, the purposes of the processing, processing methods, the data subjects’ rights with respect to their personal data, the retention period, potential international data transfers, if data will be shared with third parties and the Company’s security measures to protect personal data.
+At the time of collection or before collecting personal data for any kind of processing activities including but not limited to selling products, services, or marketing activities, the Communications Director is responsible to properly inform data subjects of the following: the types of personal data collected, the purposes of the processing, processing methods, the data subjects’ rights with respect to their personal data, the retention period, potential international data transfers, if data will be shared with third parties and the Company’s security measures to protect personal data.
 This information is provided through Privacy Notice.

 Where personal data is being transferred to a third country according to Cross Border Data Transfer Policy, the Privacy Notice should reflect this and clearly state to where, and to which entity personal data is being transferred.

 Personal data must only be processed for the purpose for which they were originally collected.
 In the event that the Company wants to process collected personal data for another purpose, the Company must seek the consent of its data subjects in clear and concise writing.
 Any such request should include the original purpose for which data was collected, and also the new, or additional, purpose(s).
 The request must also include the reason for the change in purpose(s).
-The Data Protection Officer is responsible for complying with the rules in this paragraph.
+The Communications Director is responsible for complying with the rules in this paragraph.

 The responsibility for ensuring appropriate personal data processing lies with everyone who works for or with the Company and has access to personal data processed by the Company.